-Hardik Pandya’s 76 runs off 46 deliveries in a losing cause after the top order collapsed in the final of 2017 ICC Champions Trophy at Oval against Pakistan shown glimpse of Indian cricket legend and 1983 World Cup hero Kapil Dev.
+Pandya’s 76 runs off 46 deliveries in a losing cause after the top order collapsed in the final of 2017 ICC Champions Trophy at Oval against Pakistan showed a glimpse of his prowess with the bat.

-Hardik Pandya was selected for Indian Test Cricket team that toured Sri Lanka in July 2017, in third and final Test of the series at Galle he scored his maiden Test hundred.
-This was his first international century in any format of the game.
+Hardik Pandya was selected for the Indian Test team that toured Sri Lanka in July 2017.
+In the third and final Test of the series at Pallekele, he scored his maiden Test hundred.
+This was his first international century.

 Rise to Glory

-Then Mumbai Indians think-tank and head coach John Wright was into the stands and severely impressed by the youngster’s heroic performance Mumbai for Baroda in Mushtaq Syed Ali trophy.
-His heroic performances in Mumbai Indians’ IPL triumph in debut season caught the eye of Indian Cricket team selectors.
-His versatility to play aggressively and soak up the pressure if the situation demands; helped him solidify his place in Indian Cricket team.
+Then Mumbai Indians think-tank and head coach John Wright was in the stands and impressed by the youngster’s heroic performance against Mumbai for Baroda in Syed Mushtaq Ali Trophy.

-Not to mention he was signed by Mumbai Indians in 2015 season for the base price of 10 lakhs.
-In his debut season in Indian Premier League he received praises from the likes of Ricky Ponting and Sachin Tendulkar for clutch all-rounder performances.
+He was signed by Mumbai Indians in 2015 season for the base price of 10 lakhs.
+In his debut season in Indian Premier League, he received praise from the likes of Ricky Ponting and Sachin Tendulkar for clutch all-rounder performances.

-Hardik Pandya is one of the most sought players in Indian Premier League.
-For 2018 season of Indian Premier League, Mumbai Indians retained him in the team among the three players including the skipper Rohit Sharma and Jasprit Bumrah.
+Hardik is one of the most sought players in Indian Premier League.
+For the 2018 season of Indian Premier League, Mumbai Indians retained him in the team prior to the auction, along with skipper Rohit Sharma and Jasprit Bumrah.

 Hardik holds multiple records in international cricket.
 On his one-day internationals debut against New zealand at Dharamsala, he became 4th Indian ever to win Man of the match award on debut.